ameli/imate/docs/InterpolateTraceOfInverse.rst

 ------------

 The exact method (by setting :attr:`InterpolationMethod` to ``'EXT'``) do not perform any interpolation on the inquiry point.
-Rather, it computes the trace of inverse directly via the :mod:`TraceInv.ComputeTraceOfInverse` module.
+Rather, it computes the trace of inverse directly via the :mod:`imate.ComputeTraceOfInverse` module.
 This method is primarily used for comparing the result of other methods with a benchmark solution.
 For details of computation, see :ref:`Compute Trace of Inverse <ComputeTraceOfInverse_UserGuide>` user guide.